Frititati/GraphColoringQ1/Documentation.md

 ### Reading Optimization

 Optimizing the reading phase was the second objective after the coloring algorithm was successfully parallelized.
-Using the structure of the input graphs, the first line always tells us how many vertices (nodes) to expect in the graph.
-Therefore, we can calculate which sector each thread should read of the input graph and following we can have the reading done independently for each thread.
-Unfortunately performance varies as the undirected types of graph generally have a greater advantage to the directed ones, because we need to still synchronize the data on all threads if the graph is directed (place it in a global data structure `node_edge_connections`), this is not required with the undirected graphs.
+Using the structure of the input graphs, the first line always tells us how many vertices (nodes) are to be expected in the graph, so we can calculate which sector each thread should read of the input graph and then we can have the reading done independently by each thread.
+Unfortunately, performance varies as the undirected types of graph generally have a greater advantage to the directed ones, because we need to still synchronize the data on all threads if the graph is directed (place it in a global data structure `node_edge_connections`), this is not required with the undirected graphs.
 It's also important to mention that with the directed type of graphs we need another barrier after the synchronization of the `node_edge_connections` whereas with the undirected type of graphs we can simply start the execution of the coloring algorithm.

 # Performance tests

 Performance testing were all executed on a Windows Subsystem Linux machine with the following characteristics:<br />
-- AMD Ryzen 1700 8-Core (16 Threads) CPU (~3.5GHz)
+- AMD Ryzen 1700 8-Core (16 Threads) CPU (~3.5GHz);
-- 32GB 3200MHz RAM
+- 32GB 3200MHz RAM;
-- SSD Kingston 256GB (where tests were run)
+- SSD Kingston 256GB (where tests were run);
-- Turned off most other programs running
+- Turned off most other programs running.

 Memory usage was estimated with the tool **runlim**, while execution times, measured in microseconds, were calculated with **std::chrono::steady_clock**.<br />
 Timings for executing each section of each program for each graph were reported as an average of values obtained from five different executions; for the number of used colors, we decided to report min and max values instead of the average.<br />